 Just remember that TIFF attracts hundreds of thousands of visitors so the earlier you book, the better your chances of scoring a room!
 This is particularly important if you’d like to stay at one of the city’s smaller boutique hotels: The Drake Hotel, The Hazelton Hotel and the Broadview Hotel are all great options.

-Toronto has one of the most diverse food scenes in the world so there’s no shortage of restaurants to choose from.
+Toronto has one of the most diverse food scenes in the world so I encourage you to celebrate our international film festival with some international flavours.
 Walking distance from the theatres, I highly recommend PAI or Kiin for the best Thai food in the city, Bar Buca for incredible Italian fare, Chubby's Jamaican Kitchen for a taste of the island Baro for South American flavours and Alo Restaurant for one of the best overall dining experiences in Toronto (if it’s fully-booked, try your luck and walk-in: it’s worth it).
 For a quick bite, stroll over to Campechano, Momofuku Noodle Bar, La Carnita or Porchetta & Co.

-Head to the rooftop at Thompson Hotel Toronto, Hotel X Toronto, Bisha Hotel Toronto, Lavelle or The Rooftop at Broadview Hotel to sip cocktails while staring out at the sparkling skyline.
+Head to the rooftop at Thompson Hotel Toronto, Hotel X Toronto, Bisha Hotel Toronto, Lavelle or The Rooftop at Broadview Hotel to sip cocktails while admiring the sparkling skyline.
 Tip: These venues host private functions during TIFF so be sure to give them a ring before arriving.

 Besides the red carpets that dot the city, there’s no better place to get a glimpse of celebrities than at the Ritz Bar (I’ve personally spotted dozens – from Al Pacino and George Clooney to Penelope Cruz and Ryan Gosling).
 That’s because the bar is conveniently located just south of Roy Thomson Hall where many TIFF Galas are screened.
 That means you’re almost guaranteed to see stars coming and going from their countless festival engagements.
 Marbl Restaurant on King West will host a Nordstrom Supper Suite VIP Pop-Up during opening weekend of TIFF and will be filled with buzz as A-list celebrities roll in for interviews and red carpet premiere parties.